-Here is a mounted motherboard, with the sound module on the right, subwoofer at the top and the CPU fan on the top-left.
+Here is a mounted motherboard, with the sound module on the right, the subwoofer at the top, and the CPU fan on the top left.
 Sticking out are the wires for the wireless network whose receiving pads normally get glued to the back of the panel.

 Since the wires for each speaker were too short, I had to extend them.
 I found a few old CD ROM cables that used to carry audio, so I cut them and soldered them as extensions:

-I needed USB connectors right off the side of the unit so that I can plug in wireless mouse and possibly other peripherals.
+I needed USB connectors right off the side of the unit so that I can plug in a wireless mouse and possibly other peripherals.
 Initially, I needed to use the external keyboard until everything is set up.
-In the future, I could add the support of getting images from an USB drive or something like that.
-Keeps options open.
+In the future, I could add the support of getting images from a USB drive or something like that.
+Keeps the options open.

 These are pretty much all components mounted - it ended up a bit crowded.

 Here is it again making sure that it all works while setting up.
 It does look busy, but this is actually the bottom of the frame; it's turned upside down and around for the final assembly.

 It still has a hard disk plugged in.
 There was much tweaking involved, but in the nutshell, once all the drivers were installed, I configured and installed the software, and then made the image and copied it onto the Compact Flash card.